Shingles

 The disease has been recognized since ancient times.
 Risk factors for reactivation of the dormant virus include old age, poor immune function, and having contracted chickenpox before 18 months of age.
 Diagnosis is typically based on the signs and symptoms presented.
 Varicella zoster virus is not the same as herpes simplex virus, although they both belong to the alpha subfamily of herpesviruses.

-Shingles vaccines reduce the risk of shingles by 50 to 90%, depending on the vaccine used.
+Shingles vaccines reduce the risk of shingles by 50–90%, depending on the vaccine used.
 Vaccination also decreases rates of postherpetic neuralgia, and, if shingles occurs, its severity.
 If shingles develops, antiviral medications such as aciclovir can reduce the severity and duration of disease if started within 72 hours of the appearance of the rash.
 Evidence does not show a significant effect of antivirals or steroids on rates of postherpetic neuralgia.
 Paracetamol, NSAIDs, or opioids may be used to help with acute pain.

 It is estimated that about a third of people develop shingles at some point in their lives.
 While shingles is more common among older people, children may also get the disease.
 According to the US National Institutes of Health, the number of new cases per year ranges from 1.2 to 3.4 per 1,000 person-years among healthy individuals to 3.9 to 11.8 per 1,000 person-years among those older than 65 years of age.
 About half of those living to age 85 will have at least one attack, and fewer than 5% will have more than one attack.
-Although symptoms can be severe, risk of death is very low: 0.28 to 0.69 deaths per million.
+Although symptoms can be severe, risk of death is extremely low: 0.28 to 0.69 deaths per million.